GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 **Note:** You can check the working code in [Flutter](https://github.com/GeekyAnts/flutter-docs-code-samples/blob/master/modular/fluttermodular/lib/main.dart) and its equivalent [React Native](https://github.com/GeekyAnts/flutter-docs-code-samples/blob/master/modular/rnmodular/App.js) code.

-# Project Structure & Resources
+## Project Structure & Resources

-## Where do I start writing the code?
+### Where do I start writing the code?

 If you have used CRNA (create-react-native-app), then you have written your code inside `App.js`.
 In Flutter, the entry file is `’project root’/lib/main.dart` and execution starts from the main function.
 The minimal Flutter app simply calls the `runApp` function with a widget.
 The `runApp` function takes the given Widget and makes it the root of the widget tree.
 Any widget can be passed to it.
 But, if you are creating an app that uses material design, you can use [MaterialApp](https://docs.flutter.io/flutter/material/MaterialApp-class.html) class as root and define a theme that can be accessed across the app.
-If you are creating a screen, then you can use `Scaffold`. [`Scaffold`](https://docs.flutter.io/flutter/material/Scaffold-class.html) is regularly used for creating screen.
+If you are creating a screen, then you can use [`Scaffold`](https://docs.flutter.io/flutter/material/Scaffold-class.html).
 But it is not mandatory.

-## How are files structured in a Flutter app?
+### How are files structured in a Flutter app?

 <pre>
 ┬